edlund/linux-microfs/README.md

 ### Reproducible "randomness"

-Pseudorandomness plays a very important role in the functional testing of microfs.
+Pseudorandomness plays a very important role in the functional testing of `microfs`.
 Most of the data used for the tests is pseudorandomly generated and can be regenerated at any time if the seed that was used in the first place is known.
 This should provide a couple of major advantages: